SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.14 - BETA Build 47
+- update - added new defaultProfile (CIG allows some more joystick mappings) V 2.13 - BETA Build 46
+- update - added new defaultProfile and actionmaps from AC 1.1.1
+- add - keyboard modifier for joystick (e.g. rctrl+js1_xy) - Press ESC to clear modifiers
+- fix - device checkboxes are now applied after Reassign
+- fix - invert checkbox handling (removed flight invert - use the one in Tuning)
-V 2.12 - BETA Build 45
+- fix - Add UICustomization Header and Devices List in any case V 2.12 - BETA Build 45
 - improvement - SCJM maintains mappings in USER rather than data folder (AC 1.03)
 - improvement - UICustomization Header for joystick updated (label is the filename minus "layout_") (AC 1.03)